mdrie/klimaschutzmonitor/README.md

 ➜  Local:   http://localhost:5173/
 ```

-**Note:** The CMS will now still edit the content on GitHub directly, requiring authorization and causing a commit for every time you click a publish button.
+**Note:** The CMS will now still edit the content on GitHub directly, requiring authorization and causing a pull request for every time you click a "Save" button.

 ### CMS for Editing Locally